bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Tess&mdash;You&mdash; Agh&hellip;&rdquo; Veronica moaned, clamping her thighs around Tess&rsquo;s face, grinding into the expertly swirling tongue.
 She threaded her fingers through Tess&rsquo;s hair, holding her in just the right spot.
 All Veronica could feel were the hands her hips, and the tongue attacking her sweet spot.
 She didn&rsquo;t even try to temper her moans.

 As Veronica rode through her first orgasm, she tried to move away from Tess&rsquo;s stimulation, to no avail.
-It somehow then  felt good again, and  Veronica was then floating in the blissful throws of pleasure.
+It somehow then felt good again, and Veronica was then floating in the blissful throes of pleasure.

 Each crescendo melded with the previous one, until finally all Veronica could do was sit down and ride the waves.